hivemq/hivemq-policy-cookbooks/examples/quality-metric-example/README.md

 ## Requirements
 - [Docker](https://www.docker.com/)
 - [Docker compose](https://docs.docker.com/compose/)
+- Optional:
-- A HiveMQ license with Data Governance Hub enabled (contact [datagovernancehub@hivemq.com](mailto:datagovernancehub@hivemq.com))
+  - (**License**): If you have a HiveMQ license with Data Governance Hub copy the file into the container.
+Check the commented line in `docker-compose.yml`
+  - (**Non-License**): In case you don't have a license, the trial mode is activated which stays active for 5 hours.
+Check out the [documentation](https://docs.hivemq.com/hivemq/4.17/data-governance-hub/#activate-trial-mode) how to activate the trial mode.

 ## Quickstart

-1. Move your HiveMQ license with Data Governance Hub enabled to `hivemq/hivemq.lic`
-2. In this directory, execute `docker compose up`
+1. In this directory, execute `docker compose up`
-3. Go to http://localhost:3000 and open the pre-defined Grafana Dashboard (credentials: admin, grafana)
+2. Go to http://localhost:3000 and open the pre-defined Grafana Dashboard (credentials: admin, grafana)